 How capable is the Venezuelan military?
 Are we talking North Korea or Syria/Iraq type mobilization or something smaller?

-When did he ever post "first hand news" about Venezuela?
+Wasn't he always claiming how he and his family crawled out from some poverty hole there?When did he ever post "first hand news" about Venezuela?

 It must be bad when even the Chinese have thrown the towel in because it's too dangerous.

 Plastic surgery is cheap enough in Brazil.
 I can't perceive any Carioca or Paulista going to Venezuela to get their Brazilian butt job done.Venezuela's Butt Lift boom

 "Though prices vary, a liposuction, breast and buttock augmentation surgery in Venezuela can cost Brazilians around 10,000 real ($3,098).
 In Brazil the same procedures can cost closer to 30,000 real."

 From misery there is money to be made.
 Is this supposed to enhance or reduce the buttocks?
 I couldn't tell from the video what would benefit that woman.